 I’m keen to get a new fresh supply, and so here I am begging for stories.

 The post "The Nag is On!
-Seeking (again) True Stories of Open Sharing" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2014/04/seeking-again-stories/) on April 1, 2014.
+Seeking (again) True Stories of Open Sharing" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2014/04/seeking-again-stories/) on April 1, 2014.